Contrastive Explanations for Argumentation-Based Conclusions: Contrastive Explanations

-Thus, while the acceptance of $A$ can generally be explained by $C$ and $E$ (recall Example~\ref{ex:Expl:Acc:Argument}) when compared to the non-acceptance of $D$ [resp.\ $B$] the acceptance of $A$ is explained by $E$ [resp.\ $C$] alone. \end{example}
+Recall (Example~\ref{ex:Expl:Acc:Argument}) that the acceptance of $B_4$ can be explained by $B_3$ and $B_6$, when compared to the non-acceptance of $B_2$ [resp.\ $B_5$] the acceptance of $B_4$ is explained by $B_3$ [resp.\ $B_6$] alone. \end{example}

+Note that contrastive explanations are not necessarily unique.
+This follows since the credulous acceptance explanation (recall Definition~\ref{def:Expl:Acc:Argument}) is not necessarily unique and the contrastive explanations might be constructed from such explanations.

-One could consider contrastive explanations more meaningful when these return a set, rather than a pair.
+One could consider these explanations more meaningful when they return a set, rather than a pair.
 This is the case since then there are arguments that influence both the acceptance [resp.\ non-acceptance] of the fact and the non-acceptance [resp.\ acceptance] of the foil.
+If the explanation would be a pair, it would essentially be a combination of the separate basic explanations for fact and foil and provides no meaningful extra information on top of the two basic (non-contrastive) explanations.
 The next proposition shows that in most cases the explanation is a set.
-Only when the accepted argument is not attacked at all or fact and foil are not conflict-relevant is the intersection empty.
+Only when the accepted argument is not attacked or fact and foil are not conflict-relevant is the intersection empty.